ananeridev/aggregations-vs-findall-mongodb/README.md

 * Configure the MongoDB connection string in the MONGO_CONNECTION_STRING environment variable.

-* Run the seeding script with npm run seed.
+* Run docker-compose up --build to up the mongodb

-* Run the comparison script with npm start.
+* Run node index.js to see the operations in action

 ## Requirements
 * Node.js